Telling Your Story: Building Yourself Up

 You Are Not So Smart – Book Trailer – Procrastination

-Metacognition is at the heart of this course, and you can always brush up on the difference between that skill and reflection.
-You need to monitor and to understand your thinking whenever the subject is you or your story.
+Metacognition is at the heart of all learning, and you can always brush up on the difference between that skill and reflection.
+You need to think about thinking.
+You are the subject of your own story, and that means your thinking is the central action.

 The idea is not that a personality test like the ones you’ll be offered is inaccurate or useless.
 It’s that you must be metacognitively vigilant about anything a test like this tells you, especially when your goal is self-improvement4.
 How you learn is always most important.
 Consider metacognition the skill that unlocks everything else: